 Famous African Grey Parrots

-Prudle won the title of ‘Best Talking Parrot-Like Bird’ at the National Cage and Aviary Bird Show in London, for 12 years in a row between 1965 and 1976.
+Prudle won the title of ‘Best Talking Parrot-Like Bird’ at the National Cage and Aviary Bird Show in London for 12 years in a row, between 1965 and 1976.
 She had a vocabulary of around 800 words.
 She retired undefeated.

-Alex became the subject of Dr. Irene Pepperberg’s ground-breaking research into animal cognition and became famous after Dr Pepperberg wrote about and demonstrated her findings.
+Alex became the subject of Dr. Irene Pepperberg’s ground-breaking research into animal cognition and became famous after Dr. Pepperberg wrote about and demonstrated her findings.

 To test this, a study was devised wherein he and his owner, Aimee Morgana, were placed in separate rooms and recorded using synchronized video cameras.
 Aimee was shown several photographs which she studied for 2 minutes at a time.

-The African Grey Parrot As A Pet – A Demanding Commitment
+About The African Grey Parrot As A Pet – A Demanding Commitment

 Caring for an African grey requires a lot of time of its owner, and a constant awareness of the bird’s needs.